Alexware0211/ComputerTechnologySpaceShooter/README.md

 # Optimization

 For this project's optimization, I used ECS fo, Burst Compiler and the Jobs System.
 Utilizing object-oriented programming, I wouldn't possibly accomplish my 30 fps aim if 30,000 asteroids spawned simultaneously.
 Because of this, DOTS is incredibly strong and enables my game to have a large number of objects generated in the scene simultaneously without sacrificing performance.
-A example of the improvement was the Asteroids Movement.
-I changed it from the following
+A example of the improvement was the Asteroids Movement logic.
+I changed it from the following [a Script](https://github.com/Alexware0211/NoDOTSSpaceShooterr/blob/main/Assets/Scripts/Asteroid.cs) into this improved [a Script](https://github.com/Alexware0211/ComputerTechnologySpaceShooter/blob/main/Assets/Scripts/AsteroidMove.cs) which makes usage of DOTS.

 # Specs